utsavanand2/docs/docs/get-started/quickstart-http.md

-# Expose a HTTP server with a public IP
+# Quick-start: Expose a local HTTP server with a public IP

 The easiest way to get started is with `inletsctl` which will create a public host for us on DigitalOcean and then configure the inlets-server automatically.